12th May 2021

 “The knowledge–rich projects support our curriculum intent, and we’re incredibly excited to add them to our curriculum.’’
 Vicky Musson, Director of Education, Witney

 The primary history scheme is now available for schools on Curriculum Maestro, a platform that’s helping to bring learning to life in over 1600 schools.
-The history curriculum is just part of a brand new, fully sequenced and interconnected curriculum that also covers geography, literacy, art and design, design and technology and science (coming soon).
+The history curriculum is just part of a fully sequenced and interconnected curriculum that also covers geography, literacy, art and design, design and technology and science (coming soon).
 Maths is also available on Maestro through a full series of sequenced White Rose Maths plans and resources for Year 1 to Year 6.